 Written by Alice Rose

 It’s Fertility Week in the UK!
-Wooohoo!
+Woohoo!
 I’m not sure why I’m woo-hooing, other than this week gives me even more reason to talk about my fave topic: FERTILITY!
 And namely: how to get through a fertility struggle/ fertility journey/ fertility problem.
 And do you know what?
 I’m becoming more and more aware that it’s not all down to the people actually going through it.
-A lot of it is down to you dear reader…you.
-The friends, family, employer, colleague.
+A lot of it is down to you, dear reader…you—the friends, family, employer, colleague.

 Here are some numbers which boggle my mind (it doesn’t take much).

-3.5 million people in the UK are affected.
-If we imagine (and go with me on this for a second) each of those people have three others who are close to them – a parent, a friend, a sibling- then that’s 10.5 million indirectly affected and a whopping great honking stonking 14 million people in this country who are either directly or indirectly impacted by someone’s struggle to bring home a baby right now.
+3.5 million people in the UK are affected by fertility problems.
+If we imagine (and go with me on this for a second) each of those people has three others who are close to them – a parent, a friend, a sibling- then that’s 10.5 million indirectly affected and a whopping great honking stonking 14 million people in this country who are either directly or indirectly impacted by someone’s fertility problems and struggle to bring home a baby right now.
 That’s almost a quarter (21%!) of our entire population.
 So even if there is a bit of crossover on these numbers, it’s actually still a pretty low estimate.
-I mean, most of us have more than one mate for example…
+I mean, most of us have more than one mate, for example…

-Stats aside, this is the bottom line: a hell of a lot of people are seriously affected by fertility struggles and if we don’t talk more about it, it can break down relationships and create devastating isolation between family members.
-I know, because I get messages every single day from people who follow me on social media, sharing their stories.
+Stats aside, this is the bottom line: a hell of a lot of people are seriously affected by fertility problems, and if we don’t talk more about it, it can break down relationships and create devastating isolation between family members.
+I know because I get messages every single day from people who follow me on social media, sharing their stories.